 Say your goodbyes

 Admittedly, this is quite the busy schedule.
 If you want to save time, you can always choose to take public transport instead of walking.
 I hope you got a good taste of the city.
-Stockholm has much, much more to offer and we recommend that you come back one day and explore new corners!
+The city has much, much more to offer so that this one day in Stockholm will hopefully not be your last!

 Now, what do you think?
 Is there anything we have missed or anything that you would do differently?
-Which is your favourite spot in Stockholm?
-Share your thoughts and pictures with us.
+Which is your favorite spot in Stockholm?
+Share your thoughts with us in the comments below.
 Let’s stay in touch!